Rishthegreat/Notes/School/Unit 3 - Cellular Energetics.md

 2 main stages of photosynthesis
 - Light-dependent reactions
+	- Takes place in the Thylakoid membrane
+	- Light energy is captured by chloroplasts and stored as ATP
 - Light-independent reactions aka Calvin Cycle
+	- Takes place in the Stroma
+	- ATP is used to create suga

 #### Cellular Respiration 3.6
 - Cellular respiration involves a series of enzyme-catalyzed reactions that harvest free energy from simple carbohydrates